-Born in Eldorado, Kansas, Denise headed west, graduating (Phi Beta Kappa) from Mills College in Oakland, California.
-Joining the San Francisco Chronicle as a reporter, she first covered women’s features, moving to cover what today would be called “extreme sports”; racing, skiing, sky diving.
-It was while she was living in San Francisco that she also discovered the early sports cars being imported into the United States.
-Specifically, the MG-TC.
+Born in Eldorado, Kansas, in 1927, McCluggage quickly headed West, graduating Phi Beta Kappa from Mills College in Oakland, California in 1947.
+Her first job out of school was working for the San Francisco Chronicle as a reporter.
+She first covered women’s features, moving to cover what today would be called “extreme sports;” racing, skiing, and sky diving.
+It was while she was living in San Francisco that she also discovered the early sports cars being imported into the U.S., specifically, the MG-TC.

-With amateur road racing growing exponentially in California, it was not surprising she found her way on to the track.
-With that, she managed to convince her editors at the Chronicle she could cover races better as an entrant, since female reporters weren’t welcome in the pits or paddock.
-Thus, the new category of participatory sports journalism was created.
+With amateur road racing growing exponentially in California at the time, it was not surprising that McCluggage found her way to the track.
+She convinced her editors at the Chronicle that she could cover races better as a participant, since female reporters were not allowed in the pit.
+With this, McCluggage had invented the new category of participatory sports journaling.

-By the mid-50’s, Denise moved east, joining the New York Herald Tribune.
-She took her interest in fast cars and contacts with the racing community with her.
-Replacing her MG with a Jaguar XK 140, Denise began competing as a professional race driver.
+In the mid-50s, McCluggage moved East, joining the New York Herald Tribune.
+She brought her interest in fast cars and her connection to the racing community with her.
+Replacing her MG with a Jaguar XK 140, she began competing as a professional race driver.
 Concurrently, she helped found and edit Competition Press, America’s first motorsports weekly, now published as Autoweek.

-He didn’t just drive, she won.
-In 1959, Denise drove a Porsche RS to victory at Thompson Raceway in Connecticut, took fifth in the United States Gran Prix at Watkins Glen, in 1960 and won the GT class at the Sebring (FL) 12-Hour race in 1961 driving a Ferrari.
-Before the decade was over she raced all over the world, winning at the Monte Carlo Rallye in 1964 driving a factory-entered Ford Falcon and competing at some of the world’s great venues; Daytona Beach, FL, Nurburgring, Germany, and Elkhart Lake, WI, to name a few.
+McCluggage did not just drive, she won.
+In 1959, she drove a Porsche RS to victory at Thompson Raceway in Connecticut, took fifth in the United States Grand Prix at Watkins Glen, in 1960 and won GT class at the Sebring (Florida) 12-hour race in 1961 driving a Ferrari.
+Before the decade was over, she raced all over the world, winning at the Monte Carlo Rally in 1964 driving a factory-entered Ford Falcon and competing at some of the world’s great venues; Daytona Beach, Florida; Nurburgring, Germany; and Elkhart Lake, Wisconsin, to name a few